This article is part of our Team & Company Headshots collection.

 The whole point is to put a real human face to your brand while keeping things visually consistent.
 When everyone's headshot looks like it was taken in the same session (even if it wasn't), your company looks polished and intentional.

 People make snap judgments.
 A sharp, well-lit headshot tells someone your company pays attention to detail.
 A blurry phone selfie tells them... something else.
+A blurry phone selfie tells them... something else, and for organizations built on community trust such as those running church fundraising campaigns, a polished and professional image can be the difference between gaining a donor's confidence or losing it entirely.

 When every headshot follows the same visual rules — similar crops, lighting, backgrounds, expressions — your team looks like a team, not a patchwork of random photos pulled from five different sources.